hobg0blin/web-production-2/README.md

 ## Evaluation

+Grades and feedback will be posted in BlackBoard.
+Work submitted after the beginning of class will be docked a letter grade.

 1) Class and lecture participation (20% of grade).
 By enrolling in this course and entering the classroom, each student makes the tacit commitment to participate in the class.
 Active class participation involves more than mere physical presence.
 Students are expected to be actively involved in the class.
 They